 Slovak Homemade Cakes

 Otília Golis hails from my hometown Košice, in eastern Slovakia.
-On her Facebook page Slovak Homemade Cakes she features more than just Slovak pastries and other desserts, sharing recipes for a variety of Slovak dishes, of the traditional variety.
+On her Facebook page Slovak Homemade Cakes she features more than just Slovak pastries and other desserts, sharing easy recipes for a variety of Slovak dishes, of the traditional variety.

 Almost Bananas stands out because it’s a cooking and lifestyle website written by a Canadian expat living in western Slovakia.
-Aside from recommending off-the-beaten path spots around the country, Naomi Hužovičová (her married name) writes about Slovak food and presents Slovak recipes with the love and kindness of a foreigner who married into the culture.
+Aside from recommending off-the-beaten path spots around the country, Naomi Hužovičová (her married name) writes about Slovak food and presents Slovak food recipes with the love and kindness of a foreigner who married into the culture.

-Check out her two cookbooks, 10 Slovak Recipes: Free E-Book of Comfort Food
+- 10 Slovak Recipes: Free E-Book of Comfort Food

 Pin this for later

 All this food makes me want to return to Slovakia asap.
 Slovakia is such an underrated destination, I would love to see it get more attention. 🙂

 Such an amazing list of Slovak foods.
 I need to make another trip to try more of these.